Drafteame/draft/README.md

 This is a CLI tool to bootstrap projects with the Drafteame/framework package

+## Requirements

+Projects using this package should include the following:

+- `github.com/Drafteame/framework` >= v0.18.1

 ## Install

 To start building application with `engine` first you need to prepare your environment to download the package by